Eloy2/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React js is a library for building user interfaces.
+It allows developers to build complex user interfaces which have components that will change frequently over time, without having to write a lot of very tricky JavaScript code.

 - [ ] What does it mean to _think_ in react?

+I could not find an answer for this question in the TK.
+I did a quick google search and found that thinking in react means breaking things down into components and passing data and state through them.

 - [ ] Describe state.

+When we use the useState() hook we create a state and a setState function.
+State would hold a value and setState is a function that would be used to update state.

 - [ ] Describe props.

+They are properties and are used to pass data down through components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+When we use the useEffect() hook we are giving a component a side effect that triggers after a state has changed.
+To sync the effects we would add a dependency array as a second argument.
+We would pass either a state or prop into this array and when either of those change or get updated then our useEffect would trigger.

 ## Project Set Up